 The Financial Aid Tax Credit (FATC) program provides an opportunity for Georgia taxpayers to redirect Georgia income tax dollars to provide financial aid assistance to incoming Arbor students that are eligible for entry into public school (ages 4, 5, and 6) OR who transfer to Arbor from public school or have been homeschooled.

-This year Apogee was able to sponsor six Arbor children for a total scholarship award of $43,508.
+This year Apogee will sponsor seven Arbor children for a total scholarship award of $50,156.

 How to participate: